 Scholarly Commons Citation

 Feldman, Heidi Li, "Codes and Virtues: Can Good Lawyers be Good Ethical Deliberators?"
 (1996).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1719.
+1719.